 There are 11 regional airports in Cuba, and most are serviced by two domestic airlines.
 The international airport is located outside of the capital, Havana.
 But for some, traveling by plane is the fastest way to get around.
 However, most flights will originate in Havana from José Martí International Airport.

 A more affordable option to transport your way around the island is by using Viazul, which is the local bus company.
-Buses are reliable and affordable, with most tickets costing about $4 per hour of travel.
+Buses are reliable and well-priced.
 Tickets can be and are encouraged to be booked in advance.

 Taxis and Car Rentals

 Taxis can take you around a city or to and from the airport.
-Most taxis will charge $1 per kilometer.
-However, not all taxis use a meter system.
-You should always agree on a price before you get in and begin a trip with a taxi.
-Long-distance taxis are expensive, and you could be asked to pay up to $80 for a trip.
+Just be aware that not all taxis use a meter system.
+You should always agree on a price before you get in and begin a trip with a taxi and be prepared to pay more for long-distance taxis as they are expensive.

 Some people prefer to drive themselves by renting a car.
 Car rentals are popular in Cuba and safe.
 But the cost may hold some travelers back.
-Most rentals will charge about $80 per day.
 When you are driving, you’ll need your valid US passport and US driver’s license, or whatever your home country’s passport and license are.

 Top Cities to Visit